-Which Triggers Trigger Your Emotions and Substance Use?
+Which Triggers Trigger My Emotions and Substance Use?

 Substance use triggers are high on the list of areas to look out for on the road of recovery and are the focus of today’s post.